chandanhpcic/docs/source/manual/how-tos/user-ldap.rst

 Prerequisites
 -------------
 A functional LDAP server (example is based on MS AD) is required.
-Your OPNsense firewall needs to be fully configured and able to access the LDAP server.
+Your Reticen8 firewall needs to be fully configured and able to access the LDAP server.

 Step 1 - Add New LDAP server
 ----------------------------